COVID-19 information for clients

 The Queensland Government’s Home Energy Emergency Assistance Scheme (HEEAS) offers a one-off payment of up to $720 for Queensland customers who are unable to pay their electricity or gas bill due to a short-term financial crisis.
 Clients should contact their energy retailer to request the HEEAS application form.
 Call 13 74 68 or visit the Queensland Government website for information.

-If anyone is experiencing difficulty in paying their water and sewerage bill, get in touch with your water provider as soon as possible to discuss your situation.
+If you are experiencing difficulty in paying your water and sewerage bill, get in touch with your water provider as soon as possible to discuss your situation.
 Most have a designated hardship program and offer flexible payment plans.

 Urban Utilities has provided answers to some frequently asked questions about water and wastewater services.

-For more information on what to do if you can’t pay a water bill visit the Can’t pay a water bill section on Community Door.
+For more information on what to do if you can’t pay a water bill visit our Energy and Water hub.

 Multilingual MyAus COVID-19 app